redhat-cop/containers-quickstarts/zalenium/README.md

 * Recordings of previous tests: http://zalenium-zalenium.apps.example.com/dashboard/#

-Run simple test from your local machine:
+Run simple test from your local machine (requires [NodeJS](https://nodejs.org/) installed):
 1. Setup [Protractor](https://www.protractortest.org/#/tutorial#setup): `npm install -g protractor`
 2. Get into test directory `cd example-tests/protractor`
-3. Edit the `conf.js` -file to point to your own Zalenium instance
+3. Edit the `conf.js` file to point to your own Zalenium instance
-4. Inspect the `simple-test.js` -file.
-It will just quickly access Angular.Js -website and make a post to their TODO example.
+4. Inspect the `simple-test.js` file.
+It will just quickly access AngularJS website and make a post to their TODO example.
 5. Run the tests with: `protractor conf.js`